creativecounsel/decoder-ring/README.md

 ## Why this exists

-Most "explain this in plain English" prompts produce something readable but unverifiable — there's no way to know whether a condition, deadline, or exception silently disappeared in the rewrite.
+Most "explain this in plain English" prompts produce something readable but unverifiable (there's no way to know whether a condition, deadline, or exception silently disappeared in the rewrite).
 This skill is built to make that failure mode hard to hit, through a deliberate two-stage verification process rather than a single pass from dense text to plain text.

 ## How it works